Boris Johnson becomes British PM with Brexit vow

 During his victory speech on Tuesday, Johnson urged Britain to “ping off the guy-ropes of self-doubt and negativity” and vowed to unite the country.
 A source in his campaign team said he would build a diverse cabinet with more women and a record number of ethnic minority politicians.

+Meanwhile, New Prime Minister Boris Johnson sacked most of Britain’s cabinet as he took office vowing to get a new divorce deal with the European Union or leave without one by October 31.

-Sajid Javid, the son of a Pakistani immigrants and currently May’s interior minister, has been widely tipped to take over as finance minister.
+His first cabinet appointment was Sajid Javid, the son of Pakistani immigrants who has been moved from the interior ministry to become finance minister.

+He replaces Philip Hammond, who quit hours earlier after repeatedly condemning Johnson’s “no deal” threats and warning of the dire economic consequences if they are enacted.

+He is one of several Conservative MPs who say they could bring down the government to stop Britain crashing out of the European Union.

 May’s government also provoked the ire of US President Donald Trump this month with the leak of diplomatic cables criticising the White House.
 Johnson has emphasised the importance of Britain’s relations with the United States.
 And Trump was one of the first to congratulate Johnson on his victory saying he would be “great” and describing him as “Britain Trump”.